Sisimiut Hydro Power Plant

 Sisimiut Hydro Power Plant is a hydroelectric power plant near Sisimiut, Greenland.
 Construction started in March 2007 and the plant was commissioned on 7 April 2010.
 The initial capacity of the power plant is 15 MW.
+It is owned by the national power company, Nukissiorfiit.

+The plant was designed by Verkís, constructed by Ístak and commissioned by Landsvirkjun, all Icelandic companies.
 The construction included 3000 m3 of concrete constructions, a blasted tunnel with length of 4700 m and a pressure pipe with length of 400 m.
 The altitude difference is 78.6 m.
 Produced electricity is transferred to Sisimiut by new 27.4 km long 60 kV high voltage lines.